CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks

-\textbf{Counterfactual Data Augmentation:} Counterfactual data augmentation is based on causal reasoning aims to guide models to focus on causally relevant factors, thereby achieving stronger generalization ability \cite{rubin2005causal,slack2021counterfactual,ma2022clear}.
-Existing research have introduced the counterfactual into graph data scenario, for example, GANITE uses counterfactual representation, and CFR enhances the recommendation effect through graph-level counterfactual augmentation.
+Counterfactual-inspired augmentation aims to guide models to focus on causally relevant factors, thereby achieving stronger generalization ability \cite{9735356,11221992}.
+Existing research have introduced counterfactual reasoning into graph data scenarios, for example, GANITE uses counterfactual representation, and CFR enhances the recommendation effect through graph-level counterfactual augmentation.
 However, most of methods are limited to static graphs \cite{10564850,Huang_Liang_Huang_Zeng_Chen_Zhou_2025}.
 In contrast, for the complex and constantly changing temporal environment of dynamic graphs, related exploration is still in its infancy \cite{prenkaj2024unifying,qucody}, and existing works mostly focus on the interpretability of counterfactual reasoning.
 How to further apply counterfactual reasoning to the effective enhancement of temporal link prediction and representation learning still requires systematic research.